Cloudmage/Getting-and-Cleaning-Data-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This data whould be in your working directory set in your versio of R for this script to work
+This data whould be in your working directory set in your versio of R for this script to work.

 You can use the setwd() command to set your working directory.
-Use ?setwd to access the help file for this command
+Use ?setwd to access the help file for this command.

-You will also need the R Function - data.table - to be installed in your version of R
+You will also need the R Function - `data.table` - to be installed in your version of R. If this is not currently installed within your version of R you can install using the `install.packages("data.table")` command at the R prompt.

 A code book `CodeBook.md` exists for this project which should be reviewed to understand the run_analysis.R script and its functions.

 Licence for use of data set
 ===========================